jnm9aba/DS4002Project1/README.md

 [4] “R/help - how is the percentage upvoted on the original post calculated, not the replies for the main post?,” reddit.
 [Online].
 Available: https://www.reddit.com/r/help/comments/hz5n4c/how_is_the_percentage_upvoted_on_the_original/.
 [Accessed: 14-Sep-2022].

 ### Acknowledgements
 We would like to acknowledge Professor Alonsi and Harsh for helping us throughout our project.
+The following Towards Data Science article also helped us implement the VADER sentiment analysis library: [Article](https://towardsdatascience.com/the-most-favorable-pre-trained-sentiment-classifiers-in-python-9107c06442c6)

 ### MI1 Assignment
 [Milestone 1](https://docs.google.com/document/d/1_9VuEV5jnkA3g263__p-ZIY3Z7F7dS8qcF2a_IcWDRI/edit?usp=sharing)